Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: 8 MP (Upkeep 2 MP)
 Effect: If you hit with this Spell, the target decreases on [The Offensive Track](#the-offensive-track) or [The Defensive Track](#the-defensive-track), your choice.
-When you pay the Upkeep cost, you must repeat the Magic Offense roll against the target: if you miss, this Spell immediately ends (though the damage done to the victim’s buff tracks remains until otherwise reversed).
+When you pay the Upkeep cost, you must repeat the Magic Offense roll against the target: if you miss, this Spell immediately ends.
+(The damage done to the target remains until otherwise reversed).
 If you hit, the Spell repeats.
 If you choose to maintain Doom, you must use the same buff/debuff track as the one first selected.
-If you wish to target a different track, you must start a new Doom casting.
 You may only have one instance of Doom at a time; if you wish to switch to a different target or track, you must re-cast Doom.
 (Exception: If you have the [Cascading Curses](#cascading-curses) Talent, you may have two instances of Doom active.)
 Description: You cause the victim to gradually become weaker.
-This can be inflicting a curse that drains the target’s energy over time, coating the target with nanobots or a chemical substance that inhibits their bodies, invoking vengeful spirits drag the target down, or similar effects.
+This can be inflicting a curse that drains the target’s energy over time, coating the target with nanobots or a chemical substance that inhibits their bodies, invoking vengeful spirits to drag the target down, or similar effects.

 #### Elemental Strike
 Attack [Elemental] [Fire/Ice/Earth/Sky/Light/Dark]